thepeacockproject/peacockprojectorg/docs/intel.md

 ## Can I use this if I am not on PC?

-No. Sadly, there is no way to inject the required code into the game on console, Stadia, Switch, etc.
+No. Sadly, we haven't found a way to inject the required code into the game on console, Stadia, Switch, etc.
-Peacock is PC only.
+Peacock is PC only (at least, for the foreseeable future).

 ## What are the requirements for using this?